nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `editTxn INDEX [p/PHONE_NUMBER] [amt/AMOUNT] [desc/TEST] [date/DATE] [cat/CATEGORY]...`

 * Edits the transaction at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+The index refers to the index number shown in the displayed transaction list.
   The index **must be a positive integer** 1, 2, 3, …
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.